 Yo-yo quilts are made from round pieces of fabric with long stitches along their turned-under outer edges.
 Stitches are pulled to gather the circles into rosettes.

 Individual yo-yos are typically hand sewn side by side into rows when they are used to make a quilt, but they also work nicely for 3-dimensional appliqué embellishments.

-Yo-yo quilts were popular in the 1930s and 1940s, and we see lots of lovely examples sewn with fabrics from those eras.
+Yo-yo quilts were popular in the 1930s and 1940s, and there are many lovely examples sewn with fabrics from those eras.
 Some were structured, with the rosettes arranged to form a pattern, but many of the examples are scrap quilts.

 Continue to 2 of 3 below.

-- Some yo-yos are connected with a short seam, but others are sewn together more closely to fill gaps, making the circles appear puffed-up, like the quilt shown on page 3.
+- Some yo-yos are connected with a short seam, but others are sewn together more closely to fill gaps, making the circles appear puffed-up.

 - Yo-yos are sometimes attached to a large piece of fabric, which can then be treated just like any other quilt top.
 The layers of that type of quilt are usually tied, not quilted.